About Christian Concern

-We have recently represented (amongst many others):
+We are currently representing (amongst many others):

 i) Gary McFarlane, a relationships counsellor who was dismissed from his job because he said during a staff training day that he was not sure whether he was comfortable with giving sex advice to homosexual couples; and

 ii) Shirley Chaplin, a nurse who was banned from working on hospital wards for wanting to continue to wear a cross around her neck, a cross which she had worn as a front-line nurse for almost 30 years.

 These cases have received high-profile media coverage and have been featured on the front pages.

 We have a growing mailing list of over 43,000 individuals and churches who we keep regularly informed of a wide selection of news and policy developments.
 This supporter base often joins us on our campaigns and supports our work through letter writing, lobbying their MP’s, joining demonstrations, responding to consultations and praying and giving support in a wide variety of ways.